Jordan property for automorphism groups of compact spaces in Fujiki's class $C$: Proof of Theorem , and another open question

 Now we are ready for:

 \begin{proof}[Proof of Theorem \ref{main-thm}] We take the reduced structure of $Z$.
 We first let $G:=\Aut(X,Z)$.
-To show $G$ is strongly Jordan, we shrink $Z$ and $G$ by running the Main Program (several times) such that $Z$ is a $G$-invariant (non-empty) connected compact K\"ahler submanifold of $X$ (which could be a single point or remain unchanged).
-Note that the Fujiki's class $\mathcal{C}$ is closed under closed subspaces and compact meromorphic images.
+To show $G$ is strongly Jordan, we shrink $Z$ and $G$ by running the Main Program several times such that the final $Z$ is a $G$-invariant non-empty connected compact K\"ahler submanifold of $X$.
+Note that Fujiki's class $\mathcal{C}$ is closed under taking closed subspaces and compact meromorphic images.

 1pc \textbf{Main Program.}

 If $Z$ is smooth connected compact K\"ahler, then we stop.